...

 What is Medication Assisted Treatment?

-Overcoming Opioid Addiction via Medication-assisted Treatment
+Overcoming Opioid Addiction via MAT

 The opioid crisis in the U.S. is an ongoing, devastating problem affecting millions.
 Fatal overdoses from the misuse of opioids, both prescription and non-prescription, continue to rise.
 This crisis has taken a toll on individuals, their families, and their communities.